Chrisawa/image-video-dehazing-OpenCV/README.md

 frames are more or less dark.
 But if we reduce the value to around 0.75, the brightness is fine but the dehazing result seems not obvious enough.

-please contact me if you have any idea about improving the algorithm or just would like to discuss it.
+please contact me if you have any idea about improving the algorithm or would like to discuss it.

 Yuze Chen
 chenyuze1988@gmail.com

+Reference
+[1] K. Gibson, D. V˜o, T. Nguyen.
+An Investigation in Dehazing Compressed Images and Video.
+[2] K. He, J. Sun, X. Tang.
+Single Image Haze Removal Using Dark Channel Prior.